 Ultimately, since Satan is the "god of this world" (2 Corinthians 4:4) and the father of lies (John 8:44), all evil originates with him.
 However, our own selfish nature is an ally of Satan’s.
 We need no prompting from Satan to entertain sinful ideas.
 James 1:13-14 says, "When tempted, no one should say, 'God is tempting me.'
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed."

 The best defense against giving in to temptation is to flee at the first suggestion.
-Joseph is a great example of someone who did not allow temptation to become sin (Genesis 39:6-11).
+Joseph is a great example of someone who did not allow temptation to become sin (Genesis 39:6–12).
 Although tempted to sin sexually, he did not give the temptation time to take root.
 He used the legs God gave him and physically fled.
 Rather than stay in a potentially dangerous situation and try to talk, reason, justify, explain, or otherwise weaken his resolve, Joseph took off.
 The temptation was not sin for him because he dealt with it in a God-honoring way.
-It could easily have become sin if Joseph had stayed around to try to match his wits and self-control against the power of the flesh.
+It could easily have become sin if Joseph had stayed around and tried to overcome the temptation in his own strength.

 Romans 13:13-14 (ESV) gives us a guideline for avoiding situations that can lead to temptation.
 "Let us walk properly as in the daytime, not in orgies and drunkenness, not in sexual immorality and sensuality, not in quarreling and jealousy.
 But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires."
 If we determine to "make no provision for the flesh," we will keep ourselves out of situations that may prove too tempting.
 When we put ourselves in situations where we know we will be tempted, we are asking for trouble.
 God promises to provide a "way of escape" when we are tempted (1 Corinthians 10:13), but often that way is to avoid the situation altogether.
 “Flee the evil desires of youth” (2 Timothy 2:22).
 Jesus taught us to pray, "Lead us not into temptation" (Luke 11:4), but we have a responsibility to pay attention to the direction God is leading us and avoid temptation whenever we can.